sp1icer/sp1icer.github.io/_posts/2021-XX-XX-portswigger-sqli.md

 ## >> INTRO

 Hey all, welcome to the first post on the PortSwigger Web Academy walkthrough series!
-We're going to be diving into the PortSwigger
+We're going to be diving into the PortSwigger labs taking on the series of SQL Injection challenges!

 ## >> WHAT IS SQL INJECTION?